Acehaidrey/acelife/README.md

 - Slice: `./main.js -i ./Reports/Takeout/Mail/Orders-Slice.mbox -o Slice`
 - Speedline: `./main.js -i ./Reports/POS/Speedline-2023-02-01.csv -o Speedline`
 - Toast: `./main.js -i -e ./Reports/Takeout/Mail/Orders-Toast.mbox ./Reports/POS/Toast-2023-02-01.csv -o Toast`

+The full end to end invocation where we find the `EMAIL_PASSWORD=YOUR_PASSWORD ./execute.js -n 1`.
+Where the `n` flag is to identify how many days to look back to find the takeout download file.

+### Future Work
+- Parse the Menufy transaction emails vs the customer records
+- Parse the Grubhub attachements to get total spend info
+- Place a state here to the script execution
+- Harden this pipeline more.
+- Refactor string parsing for leveraging DOM objects parsing